ssciolla/si_699_dte_aerial_photos/README.md

 #### Inputs

-This script's primary function, run_georeferencing_workflow() takes as input the path to the metadata JSON file created by the run_pypdf2_workflow() function (also called by process_batch.py), the desired name of the output metadata file, and the path to the directory in which to create the output metadata file.
+This script's primary function, `run_georeferencing_workflow()` takes as input the path to the metadata JSON file created by the `run_pypdf2_workflow()` function (also called by process_batch.py), the desired name of the output metadata file, and the path to the directory in which to create the output metadata file.
+In order to run the workflow also requires a CSV called address_pairs.csv (described above) in the input folder.

 #### Outputs

-This script's primary function, run_georeferencing_workflow() returns a data dictionary containing a) information used in the georeferncing process (two address pairs and the calculated conversion formula constants) and b) a dictionary for each image link in the index PDF containing its PDF object number, the image identifier it links to, the link's PDF coordinates, the image's calculated latitude and longitude, and the county the image is in.
+This script's primary function, `run_georeferencing_workflow()`, returns a data dictionary containing a) information used in the georeferncing process (two address pairs and the calculated conversion formula constants) and b) a dictionary for each image link in the index PDF containing its PDF object number, the image identifier it links to, the link's PDF coordinates, the image's calculated latitude and longitude, and the county the image is in.
 The workflow function also writes this data to an output json file with name and location specified by the function's arguments.

 #### Dependencies